 Brian has in excess of 40 years of experience working in the area of finance and accounting.
-He has worked with international accounting firms, in his own private practice, and during the last 19 years in private enterprise in both the mining and property industries.
+He has worked with international accounting firms, in his own private practice, and during the last 21 years in private enterprise in both the mining and property industries.
 He spent 8 years (from 1996 to 2004) as an executive of a Perth-based property company in the position of Chief Financial Officer and, later, as Financial Director.
-BMCML is also the Responsible Entity for the following listed funds; MAFCB, MUE and MPF.
+BCML is also the Responsible Entity for listed funds BAO, BPA and MUE.
 Brian is a fully qualified Chartered Accountant having trained with KPMG and Deloitte.
-Age 57.

-Barbara Ward (BEcon, MPolEcon, MAICD), Non-Executive Independent Director
+Barbara Ward, AM (BEcon, MPolEcon, MAICD), Non-Executive Independent Director

-Barbara was appointed as a Non-Executive Independent Director of Brookfield Multiplex Capital Management Limited on 1 January 2010 and also performs that role for Brookfield Multiplex Funds Management Limited.
+Barbara was appointed as a Non-Executive Independent Director of BCML on 1 January 2010 and also performs that role for BFML.
 Barbara has gained extensive business and finance experience through her role as Chief Executive Officer of Ansett Worldwide Aviation Services, as General Manager Finance for the TNT Group and as a Senior Ministerial Advisor.
-BMCML is also the Responsible Entity for the following listed funds; MAFCB, MUE and MPF.
-BMFML is the Responsible Entity for listed Multiplex SITES Trust.
-Barbara is Chairman of Country Energy, and a Director of Qantas Airways Limited (appointed June 2008).
-During the past 3 years Ms Ward has also served as a Director of Multiplex Limited (December 2003 to October 2007 - delisted December 2007), Lion Nathan Limited (February 2003 to October 2009 and Allco Finance Group Limited (April 2005 to January 2008)).
-Age 56.
+BCML is also the Responsible Entity for listed funds BPA and MUE.
+BFML is the Responsible Entity for the listed Multiplex SITES Trust.
+Barbara is a Director of Essential Energy, Ausgrid, Endeavour Energy and Qantas Airways Limited.
+During the past 3 years Barbara has also served as a Director of Lion Nathan Limited (February 2003 to October 2009) and Chair of Essential Energy (June 2001 to June 2012).